Multiphysics embedding localized orthogonal decomposition for thermomechanical coupling problems: Construction of multiscale space

 The core idea of the LOD method is to find a function space orthogonal to the given kernel space $V_\mathrm{f}$ in the sense of $a(\cdot, \cdot)$, which is a sesquilinear form corresponding to a second-order elliptic differential operator.
+In prevailing methodologies, basis function design commonly relies on decoupling techniques, wherein the basis functions are constructed independently of the coupling terms and are therefore incapable of representing coupling effects.
+Although auxiliary approaches can be employed to supplement coupling information, a more desirable objective is to embed such information directly within the basis functions.

+However, the explicit incorporation of coupling terms during basis function construction is generally inadvisable, as the non-regularities they induce render classical analytical techniques unsuitable.
+To overcome this limitation, we introduce a novel regularization framework that integrates two relaxation coefficients, enabling the systematic inclusion of coupling effects while preserving computational tractability.
 Here, we adopt a coupled approach to construct multiscale basis functions.
 Consider the following static differential operator

 where $\bm{w} \coloneqq (\bm{u},\theta)$, $\bm{v}\coloneqq (\bm{\bm{v}_u},v_\theta) \in V.$ We define the coupled functional

 which leads to the kernel space $V_\mathrm{f} \coloneqq \left\{\bm{v} \in V_{h}\mid q_{j} (\bm{v})=0, \ \forall j \in J\right\}$.
 Then the coupled Riesz projection $\mathcal{\tilde{C}}$ can be defined as $\mathcal{\tilde{C}} : V \longrightarrow V_\mathrm{f}$ such that